martijnenco/Image2Beercaps/README.md

 ## License

-MIT License — feel free to use, modify, and share!
+**Non-Commercial Use Only**

+This project is free to use, modify for personal and non-commercial purposes.
+Commercial use is not permitted without explicit permission from the author.

 ---